scottish-government-design-system/designsystem.gov.scot/components/list-navigation/index.md

 ---

 ## About this component
-The list navigation pattern orders content links into a list.
+The list navigation pattern presents category items in a list.
 It is used as the third level of navigation, after <card navigation>(#) and <category items>(#).
 Items in the list can be limelighted.
-Items that are limelighted always appear at the top of the list.
+Items that are highlighted always appear at the top of the list.
 Other items in the list may be sorted in any order.

 ## Components related to this